Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

-The pathological process of centrilobular emphysema typically begins near the centre of the secondary pul...
+The pathological process of centrilobular emphysema typically begins near the center of the secondary pul...

 The centrilobular region, in context of the lungs and HRCT, refers to the central portion of the secondary pulmonary lobule, around the central pulmonary artery and bronchiole.

-As the anterior mediastinum ends at the level of the clavicles, the upper border of an anterior mediastinal lesion ca...
+The anterior mediastinum ends at the level of the clavicles.
+Thus, the upper border of an anterior mediastinal le...